Dvergar/dopresskit-static/README.md

 If you want to add a project, copy the `_template` folder and rename it, run `python generate.py` again and a project called `template` should show up in the *Projects* section of the page.

 *Note : A project folder will be ignored if its name is starting with an \_uppercase_, if containing any space and if not in lowercase. *Super Crate Box* would have a folder named `super_crate_box` to be valid.*

+## Google Analytics
+To add google analytics support simply add your *Tracker ID* as an argument like this `python generate.py AB-1234567-89`